XiUnipd/data_assimilation_GeoMec/sample_input_files/README.md

   three-zone file layout but are not read by the current Cm reader.
 - `mat_mean` demonstrates a non-ensemble summary file.
 It sorts after numbered files and is excluded when `N_ENSEMBLE = 3`.

-## Cross-file consistency

-- Mesh, node workbook, and solbox files all use node IDs 1–4.
-- Observation coordinates `(0, 0)` and `(100, 100)` coincide with mesh nodes 1
-  and 4.
-- Observation and standard-deviation tables use the same rows and years.
-- Three solbox files and three numbered Cm files correspond to `N_ENSEMBLE = 3`.
-- All values are deterministic examples intended only to document formats and exercise the input readers.